-Safety in Numbers: Whenever I spend time in the suburbs, I am terrified for my safety.
+Safety in Numbers: I often feel terrified for my safety when I’m sleeping in a rural/suburban area.
 I think of those podcasts where kids go missing.
 One morning someone goes for a run, only to never be seen again.
-[Insert scary podcast tune].
+[Insert scary podcast opening tune].

 Unlike the suburbs, New York City is almost always busy.
 There are 24-hour businesses (see bodegas below) and people on the popular streets almost constantly.
 The train never stops.
 The cars don’t either.
 And the lights are never turned off.
 That to me feels much safer than walking home at night in the dark where you can disappear without a trace!

 Apartment Buildings: On top of that, our buildings usually only have one entryway: a metal door with two locks.
 One of those locks is usually a double cylinder, jimmy-resistant deadlock.
 I feel so much safer in an apartment than in a house where someone can just throw a rock into one of your many windows/doors and enter your home instantly.

 26) Bodegas are Open 24/7